Robertgreenwood27/bookapp/content/chapter1.md

 "Thank you for calling Pulse Telecom Billing Department.
 My name is Arris.
 How can I help you today?"
 The words flowed automatically, a river of false cheer masking the turbulent undercurrents beneath.

-"Yeah, hi," a gruff voice barked through the headset.
+"Yeah." a gruff voice barked through the headset.
 "I've got a problem with my bill.
 You people are charging me for services I never ordered!"

 Arris felt the familiar surge of darkness within him, a coiling serpent ready to strike.
 His veins darkened, stark against his pallid skin, pulsing with an otherworldly rhythm.